College of Engineering, Trivandrum: 14. National Cadet Corps

-A Naval NCC unit was formed in 2020 under 1(K)naval battalion with allotted strength of 50 an year.
+A Naval NCC unit was formed in 2020 under 1(K)naval battalion with allotted strength of 50 a year.

 15. NSS CET

 The National Service Scheme primarily stands for channelising the student youth for building the nation.
 The youth in all ages has been in the vanguard of progress and social change.
-On 18 October 2006 NSS CET (with unit no. 147) was inaugurated.
+On 18 October 2006 NSS CET (with unit no. 147) was inaugurated, further as after the college got affiliated to APJAKTU, another unit (unit 261) was also setup.